-Final grades will be based on the number of points you have earned collectively on homework/lecture problems, exams, quizzes, and laboratory work.
-You will have the opportunity to drop your three lowest quiz scores.
+Final grades will be based on the number of points you have earned collectively on textbook homework, lecture problems/participation, exams, lecture video quizzes, in-class quizzes and laboratory work.
+You will have the opportunity to drop your lowest in-class quiz score.